Comerick/Nestjs-template-schematics/README.md

 Currently, there are only one case supported, each with a corresponding schematic:

 1. Adding a generated dynamic module *to an existing NestJS project*.
-In this case, the module is created in its own folder, and is wired in to the existing project using appropriate module metadata, includes, etc.  This schematic works much like Nest's built-in `module` schematic, but creates a fully implemented *dynamic module*.
+In this case, the module is created in its own folder, and is wired in to the existing project using appropriate module metadata, includes, etc.  This schematic works much like Nest's built-in `module` schematic, but creates a fully implemented *dynamic module* and this schematics is based on generated entities.

 ### Nest CLI